ZeroPass/dmrtd/README.md

 * [ICAO 9303 Specifications for Machine Readable Passports (MRPs) and other TD3 Size MRTDs](https://www.icao.int/publications/Documents/9303_p4_cons_en.pdf)
 * [ICAO 9303 eMRTD logical data structure](https://www.icao.int/publications/Documents/9303_p10_cons_en.pdf)
 * [ICAO 9303 Security mechanisms for MRTDs](https://www.icao.int/publications/Documents/9303_p11_cons_en.pdf)

+## License
+This project is licensed under the terms of the GNU Lesser General Public License (LGPL) for open-source use and a Commercial License for proprietary use.
+See the [LICENSE.LGPL](/LICENSE.LGPL) and [LICENSE.COMMERCIAL](/LICENSE.COMMERCIAL) files for details.